Hugh Percy, 2nd Duke of Northumberland: Second marriage

 Percy was granted a divorce in Parliament from Lady Anne in 1779 on the grounds of her adultery and immediately married Frances Julia Burrell on 23 May 1779, with whom he had six daughters and three sons, with three daughters and two sons surviving him.
+Lady Julia Percy Island is named after the second Lady Percy or one of her daughters.

 In 1786, he acceded to the title upon his father's death and continued his father's agricultural improvements.
 For example, when corn prices fell after 1815, he reduced his rents by twenty-five percent.
 He held twice-weekly gatherings at Alnwick Castle, inviting tenants and local tradespeople.
 He exercised considerable influence in politics, though he never obtained office.
 He was created a Knight of the Garter in 1788.
 He became a general in 1793, and assumed command of the Percy Yeomanry Regiment in 1798 and as colonel of the Royal Horse Guards in 1806.

 Notorious for a bad temper as well as for being one of the richest men in England, the second Duke of Northumberland died suddenly of "rheumatic gout" in July 1817.
 He was buried in the Northumberland Vault, within Westminster Abbey, and was succeeded by his son Hugh Percy, 3rd Duke of Northumberland.
 Percy's illegitimate half brother was James Smithson, whose bequest founded the Smithsonian Institution.